 Types of Business Structures

-In Ontario, there are generally three types of business structures that you may choose to register, these structures are a sole proprietorship, partnership, and incorporation.
+In Ontario, there are generally three types of business structures that you may choose to register.
+These structures are a sole proprietorship, partnership, and incorporation.

 A sole proprietorship means that you are the sole owner of your business.
 As such, you cannot have a business partner but rather an employee.
 If you have an employee that is stealing from your business and you can prove they are stealing from you, you can promptly terminate the employee for cause.
 This is the simplest situation to resolve.

-A partnership is similar to the sole proprietor business structure, however there are multiple business partners owners involved.
+A partnership is similar to the sole proprietor business structure, however there are multiple business partner owners involved.
 If no company has been incorporated and there is a relation that subsists between persons carrying on a business in common with a view to profit, there is likely a partnership in existence.
 If there is a partnership, the provisions of the Partnerships Act (Ontario) (the “Partnership Act”) would govern the relationship between the business partners.
 Often, partnerships will have a contractual agreement in place to govern each partner’s obligations concerning the business.
 Such a contractual agreement may also cover percentage terms, how to share revenues, expenses and tasks related to running the business.
 Of course, partners are not allowed to steal from the business.

 A Corporation is run by its Directors and Officers who are also not allowed to steal from the business.
 A corporation is a legal entity that is owned by its shareholders and managed by its Directors and Officers.
 As it is its own legal entity, the shareholders, Directors and Officers are not typically legally responsible for the liabilities of a corporation.